 Here in Elk Grove Village, we are not immune.
 Our police officers, firefighters and EMTs have been on the front lines of this problem.
 They’ve been called to homes, motels, parks and other locations to administer aid to overdose victims.
 They’ve investigated the illicit sale and usage of heroin and opioids in and around our community.
 And, they’ve received ample training and guidance on how to best manage this problem in the name of keeping Elk Grove Village safe, healthy and strong.

 But increasingly, Village officials have come to realize that a community-wide problem requires a community-based response.
-That’s why, over, the last 18 months, Mayor Craig Johnson has been working with Village leadership to develop a comprehensive strategy so that Elk Grove Village can respond assertively and effectively in the wake of this national epidemic.
+That’s why, over Mayor Craig Johnson worked with Village leadership for over 18 months to develop a comprehensive strategy so that Elk Grove Village can respond assertively and effectively in the wake of this national epidemic.

-During this process, one thing has become abundantly clear.
+During this process, one thing became abundantly clear.
 This problem will not be solved by one government agency, one police department, or one treatment provider.
 Reducing the ravaging impacts heroin and opioid addiction have on communities, families and individuals requires a robust, comprehensive, community-wide effort.

 - Reduce the number of opioid related deaths and overdoses in Elk Grove Village.